Zivvvo/Helical-Alignment-Tool/README.md

 ## Installation

-Clone this repository to use the functions designed
+Clone this repository to use the functions designed, run window.py to start the GUI

+Enter the path to the data.txt file containing the relion fitted particles, the inter-particle distance and the binning factor to be applied in the fields.

+Click "Submit" and await for your results.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.